 BE A MUSE

 For creative, energetic and dynamic students, the MUSE program offers the opportunity to share a love of art with others.
 MUSEs (Museum University Student Educators) are one-semester project volunteers who create and present interactive and engaging experiences for museum visitors.
-Each spring and fall semester, a select group of 10–15 students from diverse academic backgrounds is selected to work together to imagine and produce programs unlike any others at the museum.
+Each spring summer and fall semesters, a select group of 10–15 students from diverse academic backgrounds is selected to work together to imagine and produce programs unlike any others at the museum.
 MUSE programs have included Art off the Wall, when MUSEs shared their interpretation of works in the Harn collection through costumes and drama.
 For more information about the MUSE program, call Education Curator of Academic Programs Eric Segal at 352.392.9826 x2115 or e-mail firstname.lastname@example.org or download an application.

 BE A GALLERY GUIDE